 This guide is intended to connect members of the Buffalo State community to resources, services, and educational materials related to sexual orientation and gender identity/expression.
 By learning more about our unique identities and expressions, our campus can be even more accepting, diverse, and inclusive to the needs of all community members.

 LGBTQ stands for lesbian, gay, bisexual, transgender, and queer or questioning.
-While the LGBTQ acronym covers a broad spectrum of sexual orientations and gender identities or expressions, it does not encompass the entire identity spectrum.
+While the LGBTQ acronym covers a broad spectrum of sexual orientations and gender identities, it does not encompass the entire identity spectrum (hence the + in the title of this guide).
 Sexual orientation refers to the gender identities that you're attracted to (gay, lesbian, bisexual, asexual, pansexual).
 Gender identity refers to the gender that you identify with (woman, man, neither, both).
 Learn more about these distinctions on our Terminology page.

 When: Thursday, November 17, 2016 from 7:00-9:30 pm